-Studying the CPC30812 Certificate III in Roof Tiling part time while he undertakes his apprenticeship, Emmanuel is gaining on-site work experience and moving closer to his goal of starting his own business.
+Studying the CPC30812 Certificate III in Roof Tiling through Holmesglen as part of his apprenticeship, Emmanuel gains on-site experience with his employer.
+His goal is to one day start his own business.

 Roof tilers are deemed essential workers in the building and construction industry.
 They build, repair and renovate tile roofs on a range of residential and commercial projects.
 If your building and construction interests are aligned with this work, a career in roof tiling may be for you.

 , roof tilers undertake a wide range of tasks, such as preparing and installing roofing equipment and materials, examining drawings and plans, and sizing and cutting tiles.

 Emmanuel says his on-site tasks are always varied, so he’s getting better at what he’s doing every day.
 His apprenticeship has taken him to work sites around metropolitan Melbourne and as far as Geelong.

 In the morning, the roof tiling team do the ground jobs, setting up the on-site equipment.
 They then place the battens on the roof.
 Some team members go on to cut the tiles in preparation for the day’s work.

 “You just get that rhythm going,” says Emmanuel of his practical training.